SAC STATE Physical Therapy - FAQs

 Will I be required to participate in a drug screening and background check?

 Level I criminal background screens will be required of all students during the program, and results are made available direct from the student to affiliating hospitals and clinics that require them for clinical externships.
 10-panel drug screens are often required of students in the program, prior to internships, and are given on a case-by-case basis.
 Some facilities, in addition, may require additional or different drug screening prior to the beginning of clinical experiences.

 Will I need to be CPR certified?

 Current CPR certification for mandated responders is required from all students in order to participate in clinical affiliations.
 This must be a certification course designed for people who have a duty to respond - such as lifeguards and other health professionals - and must be maintained throughout the term of your studies and clinical externships.
 The American Red Cross CPR/AED for Professional Rescuers course is equivalent to the American Heart Association BLS for Healthcare Providers course.
 They both include infant, pediatric and adult CPR, the bag-valve-mask and use of an Automatic External Defibrillator (AED).
 Online courses are not acceptable.

-Are Mock Clinics offered in the Adult Neurological and Neuropediatrics classes?
+Are Pro Bono Clinics offered in the Adult Neurological and Neuropediatrics classes?

-Yes, patients from the community with neurologic impairments come into the Mock Clinics for students to assess and treat for 8 weeks in each of three semesters.
+Yes, patients from the community with neurologic impairments come into the Pro Bono Clinics for students to assess and treat for 8 weeks in each of three semesters.